Our Guides

 EXECUTIVE DIRECTOR + GUIDE

 Poet Krissy Kludt is the founder and Executive Director of Writing the Wild.
+Her debut poetry collection, I Could Walk Forever and Know So Little, is forthcoming from Green Writers Press in March 2026.
+Her work appears or is forthcoming in anthologies Taking Liberties (Cutthroat 2025), The Nature of Our Times (Paloma Press 2025), and Stories from the Trail (Wayfarer Books 2024) and in publications such as Humana Obscura, The Wildness We Tend, and Tremblings.
 She guides retreats and workshops on writing, creativity, and nature connection.
 She is a convener, and as a former public-school teacher she brings a holistic learning approach to each experience she guides.
-Her work appears in Humana Obscura; Tremblings; and Stories from the Trail, a new anthology from Wayfarer Books.
-Her first volume of poetry is under way.
 She is most at home in the hills; after two decades in California, she and her family now reside in the Driftless region of southwestern Wisconsin.

 -